It’s frustrating when you want to watch your favorite show, but your Apple TV keeps asking for the password, Apple ID, and authentication code.

 If the above methods didn’t work out, the next step is to log out of your Apple ID entirely.
 To do so, you can navigate to the Settings menu on Apple TV, and select the Users and Accounts section.

-Choose the iCloud option from there, then select your Apple ID, and choose Sign Out.
-This will log you out from your account, at which point you should restart your Apple TV device.
+From there, select the iCloud option, then select your Apple ID, and choose Sign Out.
+This will log you out of your account, at which point you should restart your Apple TV device.

 Once it’s back up, log back in, and your password.
 This should let you enter it just once and not prompt you for it anymore.